 1. Wayfarer’s Chapel.
 Designed by famous architect Lloyd Wright (son of famouser architect Frank Lloyd Wright), this tiny glass chapel overlooks the Palos Verdes Peninsula and sits within a well-maintained garden.
 I spent many afternoons there after high school let out contemplating what I wanted from life.
 I imagine there will be days when a connection to something larger than oneself and one’s music school will warrant a similar visit.

 3. Trani’s.
 Just to be clear, this is an Italian restaurant, not a gender neutral club.
 If you want classic Italian food the way someone’s Nona made it, this is a great place to go.
-Google J Trani’s Ristorante (pronounced like train-ease) just in case the old place has moved.
-I believe there are two locations now.
+Google J Trani’s Ristorante (pronounced like train-ease) because there may be two now.
 I’d do the original one pictured here, because it looks the way an Italian family restaurant should look.
 If I can’t picture the execution of a Martin Scorsese character, then I don’t want to eat pasta there.
 Suggestion: kick it off with some Calamari (fried squid), order a red wine (perhaps a Chianti), and get the Veal Parm.
 For your choice of sides, go with any pasta in marinara and the house salad (you’ll need the roughage later).
-Now, if someone is taking you out for a special occasion or if you don’t mind dropping $40 on the entree, make that veal bone-in, and remember no means no. The meal will be memorable, because it’s delicious and it will take you a week to finish it.
+Now, if someone is taking you out for a special occasion or if you don’t mind dropping $40 on the entree yourself, make that veal bone-in, and remember no still means no. The meal will be memorable, because it’s delicious and it will take you a week to finish it.
 More Eric history: This is where our football team would have a team meal before games.
 Take one guess why we were perenially a 4–6 team.

 4. The Korean Bell.
-Also not far from Busy Bee Market is (I think) Seoul’s gift to Port of Los Angeles.
-Who cares?
+Also not far from Busy Bee Market is Seoul’s gift (I think) to the Port of Los Angeles.
+Who cares.
 It’s an amazing place for a great view of both the harbor and the cliffs, fresh air and a nap on a blanket.
 There used to be a basketball court right there, which has been used multiple times in commercials and may look familiar.
 Also nearby are old World War 2 fallout and storage bunkers where bands can practice today.
 Hopefully it all still exists.

 6. Rolling Hills.
 OK, Karen.
 Get your white girl on and mount that horse in a summer dress and oversized boots.
 What could go wrong?!
 I have no clue what this costs nowadays, but SoCal is pretty amazing that you can be on the beach body surfing in the afternoon after taking a horse ride through wooded trails in the morning.
 The Rolling Hills Estates is where you can safely ride trails away from South Bay traffic, for the most part.

 7. Hermosa Beach Comedy & Magic Club.
 What do Jay Leno, Garry Shandling, Larry Miller, and George Carlin all have in common?
 They performed 20 feet away from young Eric at this little club where big names are regulars.
 This is where they try out their material before launching their shows.
 Jay Leno would literally read his monologue jokes to the crowd and ask us which ones he should perform the next week on The Tonight Show.
 It’s another special night out kind of thing, but you can keep it cost effective if you do things like eat at a 24-7 restaurant in Manhattan Beach called The Kettle before or after a show.
 You’re on the beach, no need to spend a fortune on food.
-There’s a reason why California has the best burger chains (In-n-Out and Fatburger if you’re keeping score).
+There’s a reason why California has the best burger chains (In-n-Out and Fatburger if you’re keeping score)—after a day of surfing, a burger is an easy, cheap meal to digest that keeps you from starving during your night out.

 The other thing to not panic about but to understand is that sometimes—very rarely—a big wave can hold you under the water and even flip you around.
 You will float up within seconds if you just stay calm.
-Just be conscious that when your ride is about over to take a good breath without swallowing water.
+Just be conscious to take a good breath without swallowing water when your ride is about over.
 It will make you feel like you have plenty of time to pop up and you won’t panic.
 And, you float better with more air in your lungs.

 As for the bonfires, just north of Manhattan Beach is Dockweiler Beach, which allows fires in their fire rings during non-pandemic times.
 It’s where I asked my wife to marry me.

 9. Isaac’s Cafe.
 Hey chiquita, wanna go slumminnnnnngg?
 Wilmington is to be avoided, mostly.
-But when your mom and dad bought junkyards on the cheap to later sell for a big profit and use the money to send you to UCLA sans student loans, you inevitably and graciously come across things like Isaac’s burritos which is not too far away from junkyads.
-This is the place responsible for me knowing how to make authentic tacos and why I can’t bring myself to eat at Taco Bell or Del Taco.
+But when your mom and dad bought junkyards on the cheap to later sell for a big profit and use the money to send you to UCLA sans student loans, you inevitably and graciously come across things like Isaac’s burritos which is not too far away from junkyards.
+This is the place responsible for me knowing how to make authentic tacos and why I can’t bring myself to eat at Taco Bell or Del Taco regardless of intoxication levels.
 But when you’re there, forget about tacos and get the carne asada burrito (pictured above).

 10. Belmont Shores.
 I almost forgot, you’ll be in Long Beach not the South Bay.
 I’m sure you’ll discover far more on your own there than I could offer since most of my time was spent west and north of the LB.
 But, a fond memory come Christmas time is Belmont Shores.
 It’s not a white Christmas, but it can be a wet Christmas with white people.
 That’s because Belmont Shores has homes along canals.
 And that means the homeowners are ungodly wealthy.
 And that means they do some obnoxious but impressive shit to their houses.
 So it’s become a great place to see holiday lights and walk amongst other God-fearing humans during a brisk, winter night.
 Make sure you have a proper walking shoe and bring your jacket!
 It can get as low as 59 degrees that time of year … Fahrenheit!